-This will guide you through streaming from an iPhone or Ipad with the live streaming app Nanostream.
+This post will guide you through streaming from an iPhone or Ipad with the live streaming app Nanostream.

 2. The NanoStream app (Free demo available for a limited period of time)

 Note: There is an Android version of the NanoStream app as well.
-However, presently it does not work with Dacast.
+However, currently it does not work with Dacast.

 After installing it, launch the app.

-You will arrive to a log in page that will give you the possibility to create a new account.
+You will arrive at a login page that will give you the option to create a new account.

-The creation of a new account requires your name, an email and a password.
-After the registration you will just have to use these credentials to log in and use the app.
+The creation of a new account requires your name, an email, and a password.
+After the registration, you just need to use these credentials to log in and use the app.

 The image below is a preview of what NanoStream looks like (screenshot from an Ipad mini):